 The instructional approach will include lectures, interactive meetings, group discussions, practical workshops and student presentations.

 Final assessment will be by means of an individual paper on a topic of choice.
-On the last day of the course a student conference is held where each students presents his paper (review or research proposal) either by poster or through an oral presentation.
-Halfway through the course an abstract has to be handed in on the basis of which a selection of candidates for oral presentations will be made.
+On the last day of the course a student conference is held where each student presents their paper (review or proposal) either by poster of through an oral presentation.

 Maastricht University is a public University in the Netherlands, founded in 1976.
 In 2013, nearly 16,000 students studied at Maastricht University, 47% of whom were international students.
 About half of the bachelor’s programs are fully offered in English and most of the master’s and doctoral programs are in English as well.
 In 2013, Maastricht University was the second Dutch university to be rewarded the ‘Distinctive Quality Feature for Internationalisation’ by the Accreditation Organisation of the Netherlands and Flanders (NVAO).

 Dr. Elke Smeets is a lecturer at the Faculty of Psychology and Neuroscience of Maastricht University.
 In addition, she has a private practice where she treats clients with various forms of psychological problems.
 She is trained in acceptance and commitment therapy (ACT), Compassion-Focused Therapy, and Mindful Self-compassion.
 Her areas of expertise include self-compassion, positive psychology interventions and (treatment of) eating disorders.